CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 shinyApp(ui = ui, server = server)
 {% endhighlight %}

-  2) `isolate()`: If we change any input object the code is rightaway completely re-run.
+  2) `isolate()`: If we change any input object the code is right away completely re-run.
 We can isolate some input values in such a way the code is not re-run when modified but, of course, its effect will be taken into account.

 > Each time we modified the title we obtain a new data set.
 Can we isolate changes in the title of the plot?